 You will join lectures and small seminars led by experienced tutors, in which discussion and debate are key to developing your knowledge and skills.

-All of our staff have a strong background within education and use their experience to inform their teaching, as the help your development into a professional and capable teacher.
+Many of our staff have a strong background within education and use their experience to inform their teaching, as the help your development into a professional and capable teacher.

 Course fees 2022/23